-The army brought a large number of buses that looked
+The army brought a large number of buses that looked like oversized

 ambulances, because they had no windows: it was all metal plating.